-Issa Rae has a new gig: The voice of Google Assistant
+Issa Rae has a new gig: the voice of Google Assistant

 - Are you awkward?

-- Do you know any yo momma jokes?
+- Do you know any “yo momma” jokes?

-- Give me an Issa Rae quote
+- Give me an Issa Rae quote.

-- Compliment me
+- Compliment me.

 - Can you rap?

-- Can you Beatbox?
+- Can you beatbox?

-- Tell me a joke
+- Tell me a joke.

 - Should I watch Insecure?